awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-deploy-api-with-console.md

 ## Update the Stage Configuration of a REST API Deployment<a name="how-to-deploy-api-update-stage-settings"></a>

- After an API is deployed, you can modify the stage settings to enable or disable API cache, logging, or request throttling\.
-You can also choose a client certificate for the backend to authenticate API Gateway and set stage variables to pass deployment context to the API integration at run time\.
+ After an API is deployed, you can modify the stage settings to enable or disable the API cache, logging, or request throttling\.
+You can also choose a client certificate for the backend to authenticate API Gateway and set stage variables to pass deployment context to the API integration at runtime\.
 For more information, see [Update Stage Settings](stages.md#how-to-stage-settings)\.

 **Important**
 After modifying stage settings, you must redeploy the API for the changes to take effect\.

 **Note**
  If the updated settings, such as enabling logging, requires a new IAM role, you can add the required IAM role without redeploying the API\.
 However, it can take a few minutes before the new IAM role takes effect\.
-Before that happens, traces of your API calls will not be logged even if you have enabled the logging option\.
+Before that happens, traces of your API calls are not logged even if you have enabled the logging option\.

 ## Set Stage Variables for a REST API Deployment<a name="how-to-deploy-api-set-stage-variables"></a>

- For a deployment, you can set or modify stage variables to pass deployment\-specific data to the API integration at run time\.
+ For a deployment, you can set or modify stage variables to pass deployment\-specific data to the API integration at runtime\.
 You can do this on the **Stage Variables** tab in the **Stage Editor**\.
-For more information, see instructions in [Set up Stage Variables for a REST API Deployment](stage-variables.md)\.
+For more information, see instructions in [Setting Up Stage Variables for a REST API Deployment](stage-variables.md)\.

 ## Associate a Stage with a Different REST API Deployment<a name="how-to-deploy-change-deployment-console"></a>